 - Vehicles registered as Antique vehicles and made at least 25 years ago

-- Trailers that do not have brakes and with a gross weight of less than 3000 lbs(Trailers with brakes must pass a safety inspection)
+- Trailers that do not have brakes and with a gross weight of fewer than 3000 lbs(Trailers with brakes must pass a safety inspection)

 Smog Check Fees

 The maximum amount a vehicle owner can pay in Virginia for a smog check fee is $28.
-The amount for safety inspection fees depends on the type of vehicle inspected:
+The amount of safety inspection fees depends on the type of vehicle inspected:

 - Motorcycles: $12